deinleinT/V2IV2Nsim/README.md

 * Start OMNeT++ after building, create a new and empty workspace and import the 5G-SIM-folder by clicking *File --> Import --> General --> Existing Projects into Workspace --> Choose the downloaded and extracted 5G-SIM-Folder --> Mark "Copy projects into Workspace"*.

 * The framework consists of the Veins-Framework (folders Veins and Veins_inet3) in version 5 (https://veins.car2x.org/),
-* The INET-framework (inet-folder) in Version 3.6.7 (https://inet.omnetpp.org/) --> Ensure that the inet_featuretool in the inet-folder has write-privileges before compiling.
+* The INET-framework (inet-folder) in Version 3.6.7 (https://inet.omnetpp.org/) --> Ensure that the inet_featuretool in the inet-folder has execute-privileges before compiling.
 * The SimuLTE-framework (https://simulte.com/) in version 1.1.0 in the lteNR folder.
 All NR-relevant code is located in src/nr-folder.

 * Push the compile button in the OMNeT++-Gui for building the framework.